Hostile Takeover

 I want to.

 Uzi trembled too.
-She felt like she floated, as if her fear ticked up and up and it overflowed into confidence.
+She felt like she floated, as if her fear ticked up and up and up until it overflowed into confidence.
 Confidence that let her taunt her predator, kiss the lips that would feast on her, and struggle not for survival, but J’s affection.

 But she was afraid.
 Did J hold back she wanted to spare her, or because she liked playing with her food?
 Did Uzi throw herself headfirst into this perilous intimacy because she wanted it, or because she had no choice?
 The lines had blurred.
 Were they two lonely girls, or predator and prey?
 Was she a chance set her free, or another body for the pile?
 Kiss or kill, heartache or hunger pangs – romance, or violence?